 At the very point of the creation of humanity, this Midrash teaches, it was clear that human beings would be a mixed blessing.
 They would form a society filled with lies and strife--but also filled with compassion and peace.
 In weighing the pluses and minuses, God opted for creating humanity.
 He planted Truth into the soil of the earth, with the confidence that one day Truth will blossom, and humanity will be redeemed.
+In this week's parasha, the leadership of Moses and Aaron comes under fire after ten spies give a negative report about their findings in the Promised Land.
+This wasn't the first-or the last-test to their leadership.
+Yet, Moses and Aaron emerged in our tradition as exemplars of different types of leadership.

-In rabbinic tradition, Moses is identified with Truth and Aaron is identified with Compassion.
+In rabbinic teachings, Moses is identified with Truth and Aaron is identified with Compassion.
 God chose to give commandments through both of them.
 If Moses was often strong and demanding, Aaron was often resilient and kind.
 Moses and Aaron represent two essential qualities--Truth and Compassion--which together can tilt humanity in the right direction.